longhorn/website/content/docs/archives/0.8.0/users-guide/volume.md

 #### Space taken by the snapshots

 Some users may found that a Longhorn volume's actual size is bigger than it's nominal size.
 That's because in Longhorn, snapshot stored the history data of the volume, which will also take some spaces, depends on how much data was in the snapshot.
 The snapshot feature enables user to revert back to a certain point in history, create a backup to secondary storage.
 The snapshot feature is also a part Longhorn on rebuilding process.
-Everytime when Longhorn detects a replica is down, it will take a (system) snapshot automatically and start rebuilding on another node.
+Every time when Longhorn detects a replica is down, it will take a (system) snapshot automatically and start rebuilding on another node.

 To reduce the space taken by snapshots, user can schedule a recurring snapshot or backup with a retain number, which will automatically create a new snapshot/backup on schedule, then clean up for any excessive snapshots/backups.

 User can also delete unwanted snapshot manually through UI.
 Any system generated snapshots will be automatically marked for deletion if the deletion of any snapshot was triggered.